shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp2/step4.md

 With these steps, the Python/Flask `discounts` and `advertisements` services are configured as needed for Log Management.
 - The logs will have the correct `source` and `service` tags.
-- The logs will be collected and processed using the `ruby` source Integration and Integration Pipeline.
+- The logs will be processed using the `python` Integration Pipeline.
-- The logs will be correlated with associated traces.
+- The logs will be correlated with associated traces using the `trace_id` tag.

 Now that log collection by the Datadog Agent is enabled and the Storedog app services are configured, let's explore the logs for the Storedog App.